anastaseleon/ABC_Analysis/README.md

 ## Repository Structure

 - **sql/**: SQL scripts used for creating views and performing the analysis.
-- **notebooks/**: Jupyter notebooks demonstrating the analysis in python
+- **notebooks/**: Jupyter notebooks demonstrating the analysis in Python
-- **visuals/**: Images of the Power BI dashboards used in the analysis.
+- **Power BI Template/**: template of the Power BI dashboards used in the analysis.
-- **requirements.txt**: Python dependencies required to run the scripts.

 ## Getting Started